← Back to Blog

 This post is part of Building Real-World Agentic AI Systems with LangGraph, a comprehensive guide to production-ready AI agents.
 The series covers:

 Building agents that actually work in production is hard.
-But with the right patterns, it's definitely achievable.
-LangGraph gives you those patterns.
+LangGraph gives you the patterns that make it tractable.